geokshitij/geokshitij.github.io/_posts/2025-08-15-four-simple-laws-for-navigating-life.md

 Sound pessimistic?
 It’s actually a superpower for practical planning.
 Murphy’s Law reminds us that life is unpredictable.
 Flights get delayed, traffic appears out of nowhere, and files get corrupted right before a deadline.

 Instead of hoping for the best, this law encourages you to plan for it.
-If you’re cutting it close for a flight, you’re inviting Murphy’s Law to introduce you to the world’s longest security line.
 By anticipating potential problems and giving yourself a buffer, you aren’t being negative—you’re being prepared.

-#### 2. The Pareto Principle: The Power of 80/20
+#### 2. The Pareto Principle: A New Look at 80/20

-> *80% of your results come from 20% of your efforts.*
+> *80% of results come from 20% of efforts.*

-Take a look at your closet.
-Do you wear about 20% of your clothes 80% of the time?
-This is the Pareto Principle in action, and it applies to almost everything:

-*   **Work:** 20% of your tasks will likely produce 80% of your impactful results.
-*   **Friendships:** A few key friends provide the vast majority of your social fulfillment.
-*   **Happiness:** A small number of activities probably account for most of your joy.

-The lesson?
-Identify the vital few and focus your energy there.
-You don’t need more of everything; you need more of what truly works.
+Most people know this rule as a way to identify what's most important.
+But consider it from another angle, especially when you're deep in a project.

+Have you ever felt like you've put in 80% of the work, but only have 20% of the final result to show for it?
+It can be incredibly discouraging.
+This is where the principle offers relief.
+That first 80% of your effort is for building the foundation—the research, the structure, the messy first draft.
+It’s essential, but not always visible.

+The final 20% of your effort is where you refine, connect the dots, and polish everything.
+This is the phase that delivers 80% of the finished project's value.
+So don't worry if your progress feels slow.
+You will get the remaining 80% of your results when you do that final 20% of the work.
+It’s a reminder that progress isn’t always linear, and the biggest leaps often happen right at the end.

 #### 3. Hick's Law: The Paradox of Choice